 Williamsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Williamsburg is a city of managers, professionals, and service providers.
 There are especially a lot of people living in Williamsburg who work in management occupations (14.36%), teaching (11.10%), and office and administrative support (9.10%).

-Williamsburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Williamsburg doesn't have a public transportation system that people use for their commute.

-The education level of Williamsburg citizens is very high relative to the national average among all cities (21.84%): 36.99% of adults in Williamsburg have a bachelor's degree or even advanced degree.
+The population of Williamsburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.99% of adults in Williamsburg have a bachelor's degree or even advanced degree.

 The per capita income in Williamsburg in 2022 was $45,923, which is wealthy relative to Iowa and the nation.
 This equates to an annual income of $183,692 for a family of four.
 However, Williamsburg contains both very wealthy and poor people as well.